-Figure 6.1: The Lexicon tab, when first clicked.
-The Lexicon tab is mainly about the words of a language.
-This tab has tools for adding and finding words, and will have more tools as updates continue.
-6.1 View Words The View Words book contains all of the words in the selected language.
+Figure 6.2: The View Words tool button.

+The View Words book contains all of the words in the selected language.
 On the left page, every word available is shown, alongside its pronunciation, etymology, synonyms, homonyms, creation date, and last edit date.
 This book is somewhat of a proof-of-concept, and is likely to change in the future.
 One thing that will most certainly change is the display of words, as the boxes are occasionally unaligned.
 As Susquehanna is still in a pre-release state, this is to be expected.

-Figure 6.2: The View Words tool button.

 FOR DEVELOPERS: In the past, words could have source languages attached to them.
 This was somewhat broken, and has been removed.
 It will come back in a future update.

 6.2 Edit Words

-Figure 6.3: The Edit Words tool button.
 The Edit Words book allows the user to add new words, and to check to make sure they are not adding accidental duplicates.
 On the left page, a form with the word, meaning, pronunciation, etymology, and source language as options allows the user to add words.
 On the right page, a simplified word view allows for the user to make sure they are not adding accidental duplicates.
-Adding a word on this page automatically checks the dictionary for any synonyms and homonyms, and will display as such on the View Words book.
-The Settings Tab Like the grammar tab, the settings tab is a placeholder for a planned update.
-Currently, the settings tab does not contain any usable tools.
+Adding a Fig word on this page automatically checks the bu dictionary for any synonyms and homonyms, and will display as such on the View Words book.